Minimax Regret for Cascading Bandits: Introduction

-In this paper, we focus on problem-independent upper bounds (i.e., the maximum over $\bar{w} \in [0,1]^L$) for the regret of cascading bandit algorithms.
-Additionally, we aim to understand minimax lower bounds (i.e., the minimum over all algorithms of the problem-independent regret).
+More specifically, our first goal is to establish upper bounds on the problem-independent regret (i.e., the maximum over $\bar{w}$) for cascading bandit algorithms, as well as minimax lower bounds (i.e., the infimum over algorithms of their problem-independent regret).
 As shown in Table \ref{tabSummary}, the tightest existing such bounds are $\tilde{O}(\sqrt{nLK})$ and $\Omega(\sqrt{nL/K})$, respectively.
-What is surprising here is that, not only is there a gap between the bounds, but they \textit{increase} and \textit{decrease} in $K$, respectively.
-In other words, the following fundamental question is unresolved: as $K$ grows, does the problem become harder (as suggested by the upper bound) or easier (as suggested by the lower bound)?
+What is surprising is that, not only is there a gap between the bounds, but they \textit{increase} and \textit{decrease} in $K$, respectively.
+In other words, the following fundamental question is unresolved: \textit{as $K$ grows, does the problem become harder} (as suggested by the upper bound) \textit{or easier} (as suggested by the lower bound)\textit{?}

-As discussed in \cite{zhong2021thompson}, this question lacks an obvious answer.
-On the one hand, larger $K$ means that the learner needs to identify more good items, which suggests a harder problem.
-On the other hand, the learner receives more feedback as $K$ grows, which suggests an easier one.
-The main goal of the current work is to understand this fundamental tradeoff (in a minimax sense).
+As discussed by \cite{zhong2021thompson}, this question lacks an obvious answer.
+On the one hand, larger $K$ means that the learner needs to identify more good items, which hints at a harder problem.
+On the other hand, the learner receives more feedback as $K$ grows, which intuitively makes the problem easier.
+As we show later, variance-aware algorithms are the key to resolving this tradeoff.

+In addition to this basic version of the model -- hereafter, the \textit{tabular case}, where no structure is assumed for the mean rewards -- we are also interested in the \textit{linear case}, where $\bar{w}(e) = \ip{ \phi(e) }{\theta}$ for some known feature map $\phi : [L] \rightarrow \R^d$ and unknown parameter vector $\theta \in \R^d$.
+A second goal of this work is to apply our insights from the tabular case to the linear one, in hopes of improving the best known upper bound $\tilde{O}(\sqrt{n d^2 K})$ (see Table \ref{tabSummary}).